 Yeah, right.
 Yeah.
 Yeah.
 Yeah.

-And I was driving my car and just-- and the story just kept going and going.
-And I mean it was this African American woman who lived this really long, rich life and got in a fight--
+And I was driving my car and just– and the story just kept going and going.
+And I mean it was this African American woman who lived this really long, rich life and got in a fight–In the wild west.–in the wild west.
+And I was like, “Yeah.”

---in the wild west.
-And I was like, “Yeah."
-I mean the whole time I was just like, "She's still alive."
 They’re really, really good stories, and I just really appreciate that you guys take the time to research it and figure it all out [inaudible].

 And it means a lot that you say that. and we actually decided, starting this last week, we’re only going to do one woman per episode because we could never fit two women [laughter] into an episode that wasn’t an hour and a half long, and we’d feel rushed or we’d feel like, “Oh, people aren’t going to want to listen because it’s so long.”

 And this week, Debbie will be telling me about her badass lady.
 So, I mean, I don’t know who it is until we’re recording.
 We don’t tell each other.